Oral Hygiene Tips for the Holidays

 The holidays come with packages that need to be opened, tape that needs to be cut, and bottles that need to be opened.
 Resist the urge to use your teeth in these cases.

 Using your teeth as a tool can cause chips and breaks.
-If you do suffer from any kind of damage to your teeth our mouth, Dentists on Vincent will do all we can to make it right, so you can resume enjoying your holidays.
+If you suffer from any damage to your teeth or mouth, we will do all we can to make it right so you can resume enjoying your holidays.

 But have fun!
-One of the fun things about the holidays is the chance to occasionally overindulge or enjoy something we normally don’t.
+One of the fun things about the holidays is the chance to overindulge or enjoy something we normally don’t occasionally.

 But practice moderation!
-And if you do indulge, be sure to treat your mouth properly when you are done.
+And if you do indulge, treat your mouth properly when you are done.

 A Brighter Dental Experience in Leederville

-Dentists on Vincent offers a friendly environment in a lovely heritage building which doesn’t feel like you’re at the dentist!
+Dentists on Vincent offers a friendly environment in a lovely heritage building that doesn’t feel like you’re at the dentist!

 Our dental practice offers a child-friendly environment as we address their apprehension towards treatment.

-We take the time to explain to you all of your options and how we can provide you with a smile you can be proud of.
+We take the time to explain your options and how we can provide you with a smile you can be proud of.

-Dr Lamattina is very gentle, and your mouth will feel great and look fantastic.
+Dr Lamattina is very gentle; your mouth will feel great and look fantastic.

-We offer convenient times to come in and get your treatment completed, and it’s easy to find us just off the freeway.
+We offer convenient times to complete your treatment, and it’s easy to find us just off the freeway.

-Don’t put it off any longer, call us now for a consultation appointment and see what we can do to give you a feeling of confidence and esteem in yourself.
+Don’t put it off any longer; call us for a consultation appointment and see what we can do to give you confidence and esteem in yourself.

 Visit your Leederville dentist today!